JamieCrisman/ideas/README.md

 * Website/App to enter 3 good things about that day.
 * Synthesia extension.
 Sets every letter/number to have a specific color for that letter/number.
 Attempting to emulate the preception of [Grapheme-color Synthesia](https://en.wikipedia.org/wiki/Grapheme_%E2%86%92_color_synesthesia).
 * Website full of journal entries of a fictional character and his stories about the world he lives in.
+* 2D line animations in Three.js and an editor to allow you to keyframe animations.

 #### Games
 * VR game where you just interact with the environment.
 Maybe very surreal interactions.